 As you can see, in many ways it’s like a full-size truck, just mini-sized.
 You have a 2-person cab at the front and a load bed at the rear.
 The other thing you will immediately notice is how different it is to a UTV side-by-side.
 Right away, you’ll spot that it has a fully enclosed weatherproof cab with proper doors and windows.
-You’ll also notice the mirrors and turn signals.
-In other words, as soon as you put the mini truck up against the UTV, you are aware if just how like a regular vehicle it is in terms of safety, equipment and comfort.
-(And all of that equipment -- and more -- comes as standard!)
+You’ll also notice the mirrors and headlights.
+In other words, as soon as you put the mini truck up against the UTV, you are aware if just what a step up it is in terms of equipment, comfort and build.
+(Plus, all of that equipment — and more — comes as standard!)

 Yes, in fact you’ll see that any of the mini trucks for sale here at Mini Truck Depot have a level of equipment that easily outpaces even the most highly specced UTV.